 - All of the refrigerators, microwaves and stoves that we purchase for use in our kitchens are "Energy Star" rated.

-- The Jamestown Residence Halls are LEED Silver certified.
+- The Jamestown Residence Halls and the new Fraternity Houses are LEED Silver certified.
 This means that the construction, design, furnishings and upkeep meet specific standards in green construction and operations.